KefahMeraki/meraki-workshop/docs/03-meraki-workflow-automation.md

 - [Install a pre-built Meraki workflow](#5-install-a-pre-built-meraki-workflow)
 - [Run the workflow to create a wireless SSID](#6-run-the-workflow-to-create-a-wireless-ssid)
 - [Verify the SSID in the Meraki Dashboard](#7-verify-the-ssid-in-the-meraki-dashboard)

+ ## 1. Generate or Prepare a Meraki Dashboard API Key